The War of the Worlds (1953 film): Special effects

-The machines also fire a pulsing green ray (referred to in dialog as "a skeleton beam") from their wingtips, generating a distinctive sound and disintegrating their targets.
-This second weapon is a replacement for the chemical weapon black smoke described in Wells's novel.
-Its sound effect (created by striking a high tension cable with a hammer) was reused in Star Trek: The Original Series, accompanying the launch of photon torpedoes.
-The sound when the Martian ships begin to move was also reused by Star Trek as the sound of an overloading hand phaser.
-Another prominent sound effect is a chattering, synthesized echo, perhaps representing some kind of Martian sonar sounds like hissing electronic rattlesnakes.
+The machines also fire a pulsing green ray (referred to in dialog as "a skeleton beam") from their wingtips, disintegrating their targets—the disintegration effect for Marine Colonel Heffner that reveals his skeleton took 144 separate matte paintings to create (Rubin page 42).
+(This second weapon is a replacement for the deadly chemical weapon black smoke described in Wells's novel.)
+As reported by Rubin 1977, the distinctive pulsing sound of the "skeleton beam" was created with "a carefully created panel of sound apparatus" that allowed the engineers to perfect "the spine tingling 'ping, ping, ping' of the heat ray generator as it prepares to fire, the steady 'thump, thump' of the skeleton ray, the searching sound of the electronic eye, and the electronic whine of the crashing war machines."
+Some of these sound effects, preserved in the Paramount Pictures sound library, were reportedly reused in Star Trek: The Original Series television program, including the "skeleton beam" pulse for the launch of the photon torpedoes.
+The sound when the Martian ships begin to move reportedly was also reused by Star Trek as the sound of an overloading hand phaser.

 When the large Marine force opens fire on the Martians with everything in its heavy arsenal, each Martian machine is protected by an impenetrable force field that resembles, when briefly visible between explosions, the clear jar placed over a mantle clock, or a bell jar with a cylindrical shape and a hemispherical top.
 This effect was accomplished with simple matte paintings on clear glass, which were then photographed and combined with other effects, and optically printed together during post-production.
 While conventional Earth weapons cannot penetrate the electromagnetic shields, the Martian death ray weapons can fire through the shields against their targets without trouble.

-The disintegration effect took 144 separate matte paintings to create.
-The sound effects of the war machines' heat rays firing were created by mixing the sound of three electric guitars being recorded backwards.
-The Martian's scream in the farmhouse ruins was created by mixing the sound of a microphone scraping along dry ice being combined with a woman's recorded scream and then reversed.
+The Martian's scream in the farmhouse ruins was created by mixing the sound of a microphone scraping along dry ice into a woman's recorded scream that had been reversed and speeded up.
+The microphone on dry ice sound was also added into the blast noise of the heat ray along with the sound of three electric guitars recorded backwards.
+Another prominent sound effect in the film is a chattering, synthesized echo, perhaps representing some kind of Martian sonar sounds like hissing electronic rattlesnakes, again created electronically.